Skip to content

 Support Questions and Known Issues

-Update to MsgFiler 3.1 and install MsgFiler Engine 1.1.1
+Update to MsgFiler 3.1.4 and install the latest version of the MsgFiler Engine

-Filing is so slow after upgrading to Mountain Lion/Lion!
+Filing is so slow after upgrading to Mavericks/Mountain Lion/Lion!

 Re-install MsgFiler Engine.
 All Mail plugins are automatically disabled following an upgrade of the operating system.